pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Applications/FreeRTOS/FreeRTOS_LowPower/readme.txt

 @par Application Description

-This directory contains a set of sources files that implement an example that uses message queues with CMSIS RTOS API
+How to enter and exit low-power mode with CMSIS RTOS API.

 This example creates two threads.